 What makes this different to my existing PIM, MAM, or CMS?

-On the surface, digital asset management platforms sound a lot like product information management (PIM), media asset management (MAM), or content management systems (CMS).
+On the surface, DAM platforms sound a lot like product information management (PIM), media asset management (MAM), or content management systems (CMS).
 However, there are some crucial differences worth outlining.

 Differences Between PIM and DAM